Napachie Pootoogook: Exhibitions

-In 1979, her work was included in an exhibition titled "Images of the Inuit from the Fraser Collection" at Simon Fraser University, B.C.
+In 1979, her work was included in an exhibition titled "Images of the Inuit from the Fraser Collection" at Simon Fraser University, British Columbia.

 In 1981, her work was included in an exhibition titled "Eskimo Games: Graphics and Sculpture" at the Galleria Nazionale d'Arte Moderna in Rome, Italy, and a traveling exhibition titled "Arctic Vision: Art of the Canadian Inuit" organized by the Department of Indian and Northern Affairs in Ottawa.

 In 1988, the University of Missouri included her work in an exhibition called "Inuit Women and their Art: Graphics and Wall-hangings."

 In 1989, the Winnipeg Art Gallery included her work in an exhibition titled "Inuit Graphic Art from Indian and Northern Affairs Canada."

 In 1999, the McMichael Canadian Art Collection staged an exhibition called, "Three Women, Three Generations: Drawings by Pitseolak Ashoona, Napachie Pootoogook & Shuvinai Ashoona".

 In 2002, Albers Gallery of Inuit Art in San Francisco staged an exhibition of Pootoogook's art called "Napachie Pootoogook: Drawings."

 In 2005, her work was shown alongside her daughter Annie Pootoogook's at Feheley Fine Arts Gallery in Toronto, Ontario.
 The exhibition, called "Windows on Kinngait", was the first time the two had their work displayed together outside of Cape Dorset.

 In 2014, Feheley Fine Arts Gallery staged an exhibition of approximately 150 drawings done by Pootoogook from 1996–2001 in an exhibit called, "Napachie Pootoogook: True North."

 In 2016, Pootoogook was curated into the exhibition "Akunnittinni: A Kinngait Family Portrait" along with her mother Pitseolak Ashoona and daughter Annie Pootoogook.
 Curated by Candice Hopkins at the Institute of American Indian Arts in Santa Fe.